Blue Monday – coined the most depressing day of the year – always falls on the third Monday of the New Year.

-Blast some music – nothing beats playing your favourite tunes in the morning to feeling good.
-I am someone who constantly hits snooze, but on Blue Monday get out of bed and put the music straight on!
+Nothing beats playing your favourite tunes in the morning to feel good.
+I am someone who constantly hits snooze, but on Blue Monday, let’s get out of bed and put the music straight on!
 Unforgettable by French Montana feat.
 Swae Lee is my number one feel-good song at the moment.

-Pamper Evening – Have a bubble bath and relax.
-Nothing feels better than a lovely clean, cosy bed to snuggle up in afterwards.
-Prepare it the night before so you can dive in after work and change into your PJs.
-A good night’s sleep will help get rid of those blues.
+Have a bubble bath and relax.
+Nothing feels better than a lovely, clean, cosy bed to snuggle up in afterwards.
+Prepare it the night before so you can dive in after work.
+A good night’s sleep will also help get rid of those blues.

-Phone a friend – phone your best friend for a natter or someone you haven’t spoken to in ages.
+Phone your best friend for a natter or someone you haven’t spoken to in ages.
 Don’t feel you are alone today.
 Make time for your other half/ housemates/ friends/ family.

 Top 10 Films to get through Blue Monday

-Check our Top 10 films guide with suggestions to feel good this Blue Monday.
+Check out our Top Blue Monday 10 films guide with our recommendations to get through Blue Monday.
 Let us know which film makes you feel good in the comments below.

 Mental health charities are keen to stress that for those suffering from depression, this is something that affects people all year around.
 Blue Monday may be coined the most depressing day of the year, but feeling blue is completely different from suffering from depression.
 Do take time out for yourself, but for any of you who are genuinely suffering from depression, please do seek the support of those around you and, if you need it – professional help.
 Remember, you are not alone.